4o4R/gymnasticonV2/README.md

 > curve (`src/bikes/ic8.js`).
 If your bike starts emitting native FTMS power in a future
 > firmware update you can flip to the IC4 profile to consume that directly, but as of
 > now every IC8/C6 report we have seen requires this calculated wattage.

+### Schwinn 290 Recumbent

+Gymnasticon now treats the Schwinn 290 console exactly like an IC4 because both broadcast the standard FTMS Indoor Bike Data flow (Service `0x1826`, Characteristic `0x2AD2`, Control Point `0x2AD9`).
+The only difference is the advertised name (`IC Bike`, `Schwinn 290 Bike`, or `FTMS-Bike`).
+Autodetect and `--bike ic4` now match all of those variants, so no extra configuration is needed—just power on the bike and let Gymnasticon connect.

 ## Apps and devices tested